WPChill/strong-testimonials/readme.txt

 = Show Them Off =

 Show the newest first, the oldest first or in random order.
+Drag and drop them into a new order in the admin list.

 Show one, ten or all of them.
 Show the full testimonial, the excerpt or up to a specified length - which is great when you have both long and short testimonials.

 With the excerpt and short version options, you can add a "Read more" link to the full testimonial, which works well when you have long testimonials that really tell a story and when you have prospects that do their due diligence and read every word on your site.